satishnarasimhan/DayOfTheWeekDeterminant/README.md

-# DayOfTheWeekDeterminant
+# DayOfTheWeekDeterminant - Zeller's Congruence
-Code to determine the day of the week based on dd,mm,yyyy inputs The program is based on Zeller's congruence - https://en.wikipedia.org/wiki/Zeller%27s_congruence Gregorian calendar is calculated as:
+Code to determine the day of the week based on dd,mm,yyyy inputs.
+The program is based on Zeller's congruence - https://en.wikipedia.org/wiki/Zeller%27s_congruence Gregorian calendar is calculated as: